 Operation Water Biology (OWB)

-Operation Water Biology (OWB) is a series of eight lesson plans designed for use with students in grades 9-12.
+Operation Water Biology (OWB) is a series of eight lesson plans designed for use with students in grades nine to twelve.
 OWB directly connects with science, chemistry and biology curricula and covers several different aspects of drinking water treatment.
 The major topics are chlorine, chloramine, ammonia and iron.
 For each of these there is a discussion explaining what it is and its importance to drinking water treatment.
 There are also lab activities for each which allow students to work with small amounts of these substances and see them in action.
 Students will demonstrate the idea of chlorine demand, create chloramine through a simple chemical reaction, test local samples of drinking water for chlorine and ammonia and filter water samples with iron oxidized by different processes to determine if one is superior.
 Every lesson includes additional suggested activities and resources, along with references to other sources of information.
 Operation Water Biology is available in both English and French.

 Operation Water Flow (OWF)

 Operation Water Flow (OWF) is available free of charge and gives students a greater understanding of economic, social and environmental concerns surrounding water issues in Canada.
 Operation Water Flow can be taught in math, biology, chemistry, science and social studies.
 Each of the lessons lead naturally into the many other programs now available from the SDWF.
 OWF is available in English and French.